iamshishirgaire/IOE-Syllabus-Data/faculties/agriculture/1sem/applied_mechanics.md

 | 8 | 7 | 10 |
 | 9 | 5 | 10 |
 | **Total** | **45** | **80** |

-*There may be minor deviation in marks distribution.

-## Copyright

-Copyright&copy; 2021